bhauman/figwheel-template/src/leiningen/new/figwheel/README.md

     lein clean

 The Clojurescript compiler can be slow sometimes.
-To help with that, irst-time Clojurescript developers, add the following to your bash .profile:
+To help with that, first-time Clojurescript developers, add the following to your bash .profile:

     LEIN_FAST_TRAMPOLINE=y